Chia-Network/chia-docs/docs/rpc-reference/daos.md

 Chia DAOs are currently an _alpha_ primitive.
 This means that DAOs are not yet ready for production use, but you can still test them on either a simulator or a testnet. **We recommend against creating DAOs with this primitive on mainnet!**

+Prior to using the DAO alpha primitive, be sure to read the [list of known issues](/dao-known-issues).

 :::

 <details>